jacksoncdawson/Grocery-God/README.md

 ## Future Plans
 - **Data Insights**: Use the collected data to provide insights on where the best prices are, saving time on planning grocery runs.
 This will be achieved using PostgreSQL and Tableau.
 - **Additional Scrapers**: Collect weekly deals from other grocers.
-- **Automation**: Automate the scrape, clean, and upload process locally using cron jobs (or remotely via github actions).
+- **Automation**: Automate the scrape, clean, and upload process locally using cron jobs (or remotely via GitHub Actions).

 ## Project Structure